eucleed/wikkiot/README.md

 The framework addresses the following issue:
 When building inter object communication systems , there are 2 types of implementations.
-1. Building the objects i.e. devices.
+* Building the objects i.e. devices.
-2. Implement the interactions between the objects.
+* Implement the interactions between the objects.

 The framework has been designed in such a way so as to allow the object builder have complete abstraction on the interaction builder and vice versa.
-To achieve this, we use a device definition.
+To achieve this, we use a [device definition](https://github.com/eucleed/wikkiot/wiki/Device-Definition).

+#####The device definition emulator.
+As wikkiot programmer will probably not already have the physical device before hand.
+We provide an online device definition emulator.
+This is a convenient tool to build interactions and test them until the physical device is ready.

+The emulator does the following:
+* Logs functions being invoked
+* Provides buttons to emit events specified in the device definition.